Brunel Microscopes Ltd

 100 watt quartz halogen illumination system

-The Haemascope DG is preset to minimise the need for setting up the optics, simply make the slide preparation and follow a few basic instructions for instant results.
-Slides coverslips and all consumables for 200 tests included.
+The Haemascope is preset to minimise the need for setting up the optics, simply make the slide preparation and follow a few basic instructions for instant results.

 Brunel Haemascope mechanical stage